mitsuse/sieve/README.md

 ]
 ```

-The "text" field is used for example of classifcation.
+The "text" field is used for example of classification.
 The "class" field represents the correct label of classification result.

 To set the number of iterations, use `-i`.